 - It is also not advised to clean gold-plated jewelry with a professional steamer because steam can result in corrosion.
 Ultrasonic cleaners have the potential to harm permeable stones like lapis or turquoise as well as loosen stones from their mountings.

-You can maintain the luster of your gold-plated jewelry easily now that you know how to clean it properly.
-Just remember to be gentle while cleaning it and avoid using abrasive materials (like rough paper) or harsh chemicals.
-With a little care, your gold-plated jewelry will stay looking beautiful for years to come.
+You can maintain the luster of your gold-plated jewelry easily now that you know how to clean it properly!
+Just don't forget to be gentle when cleaning your pieces, and avoid using abrasive items (such as rough paper) or harsh chemicals.
+Your gold-plated jewelry will look lovely for years to come with a little care.